Know the 2018 IRS contribution limits

 When you make pretax contributions to your plan, you lower your taxable income and reduce your tax bill.
 But your take-home pay isn’t reduced by as much as you're saving.
-For example, say you’re in the 25% tax bracket and make a $200 contribution to your plan each paycheck.
-You’d only reduce your take-home pay by $150.
+For example, say you’re in the 25% tax bracket and you make a $200 contribution to your plan each paycheck.
+You reduce your take-home pay by only $150.

 Save more if you’re 50 or over

 You'll want to live well in retirement.
-Catch-up contributions let you contribute more money to your workplace retirement plan after age 50.
+Depending on your plan, catch-up contributions let you contribute more money to your workplace retirement plan after age 50.
 You're eligible on January 1 of the year you turn 50, no matter how late in the year your birthday falls.
-See how this extra contribution can make a big difference:

 Can you contribute more?